 A food grade warehouse is a facility of any size, storing both small and large amounts of food for either short or long periodsof time before leaving for normal food channel distribution.
 There are several different types of food grade warehouses.

 The most common types include dry storage, refrigerated or chilled storage, and frozen or cold storage.
-The main focus of each facility is to protect the food stored within by maintaining superb sanitation and health standards, such as the use of from coming into contact with the floor.
+The main focus of each facility is to protect the food stored within by maintaining superb sanitation and health standards, such as the use of pallets to keep food from coming into contact with the floor.

 Keeping food warehousing safe is critical.
 Not only does it facilitate trade and economic growth, and prevent monetary losses for food channel members, but it prevents the spread of food-borne disease and illness.